Stationary compressible Navier Stokes Equations with inflow condition in domains with piecewise analytical boundaries: Linearization and a priori bounds

-We wrote the above intermediate step down to fix the attention and show where $||w||_{W^s_p}$ appears in a natural way.
-The rest of the proof consist in dealing with the integral terms in \eqref{est_trans_1}.
+The rest of the proof of Proposition \ref{lem_trans} consist in dealing with the integral terms in \eqref{est_trans_1}.
 This is where all the difficulties are hidden and our assumptions on the boundary and boundary data will come into play.
-Since we want to have $W^s_p$ norm, we have to get rid of the derivatives of $w$ and this is done obviously integrating by parts.
-Let us start with the first integral term.
-We have
+We start with observing that under the assumptions of Proposition \ref{lem_trans} we have